peacelovingng/data-science-portfolio/Boston Housing/README.md

 # Predicting Boston Housing Prices

 This is a machine learning project that predicts the price of a home based on features.
+The model accurately predicted and identified the value of a home in the Boston real estate market.

 ### Install and Download